How To File A Medicare Claim

 DOCTORS ID (List the National Provider Network Number (NPN) of the Doctor or Supplier you went to).

-Send the CMS Form 1490s, along with any other documentation to the correct address for your state.
-(A listing of addresses is included in the link for teh CMS form 1490s.
+Send the CMS Form 1490s, along with any other documentation, to the correct address for your state.
+(A list of addresses is included in the link to the CMS Form 1490s.)

 FINDING DOCTORS WHO ACCEPT MEDICARE